mmenor/assembly_workshop2019/index.md

 We will use [Bandage](https://rrwick.github.io/Bandage/) to visualize the assembly graph.
 Download and install this on your computer.
 When it is open, hit File->Load graph in the main menu.
 Here pick your final SPAdes assembly graph that you downloaded, `spades_output/assembly_graph.fastg`.
 Then hit the "Draw graph" button on the left side.
 You'll see we got clean assembly results.

 To see a messier assembly result, you can load the graph `spades_output/K21/assembly_graph.fastg`.
 This is the assembly graph using 21-mers and it didn't turn out as well.

+# Comparing Genomes

+First download [Ebolavirus reference genomes](ebolavirus_references.zip) to compare to and unzip.
+Open [Mauve](http://darlinglab.org/mauve/mauve.html).
+Then on the main menu select File->Align with progressiveMauve.
+This will trigger a pop-up to specify your input genomes.
+Click "Add Sequence" and select all the reference genomes you downloaded (the `.gb` files) and click "Open".
+Click "Add Sequence" again but this time select your `spades_output/scaffolds.fasta` file and hit "Open".
+Finally, click "Align" to process your data.

+This will produce a visualization comparing the conservation of various regions across these assembled genomes.
+Since we are using GenBank files (`.gb`) files for our references, we will also get gene annotations as part of the visualization.

 # Genome Annotation